 While Davies points out that Sean Connery and he himself don’t seem to mind their baldness, what is pretty clear is that they are in the minority.
 Most men actively dislike losing hair to Male Pattern Baldness

 having had a number of hair transplants to help him regain the luscious locks he enjoyed during his playing career.
 “The Italian fans know it’s false

 are a drastic solution to hair loss: this is because the results of a successful transplant are both rapid and very visible.
-For this reason, many people choose the more discreet option of following a bespoke hair loss treatment
+For this reason, many people choose the more discreet option of following a recommended hair loss treatment

 Irrelevant to sportsmen

 , Bayern Munich’s manager had the right idea by shaving off all of his hair the minute it started thinning out.
 “He knew his priorities, knew himself,

-He also argues that good hair is actually irrelevant to sportsmen – as opposed to celebrities like Elton John and James Nesbitt
+He also argues that good hair is actually irrelevant to sportsmen as opposed to celebrities like Elton John and James Nesbitt

 The stress and lack of confidence that hairloss can bring about could prove an unwelcome distraction, particularly in a profession which requires complete focus and where media attention - as the New Statesman article

-have made headlines for their thinning, rather than their winning.
+have made headlines for their thinning hair, rather than their winning.
 Nadal was even teased about it by fellow pro, Andy Murray whose hair has been appearing gradually denser in recent years.

-There are a wealth of treatment options available to men with hair loss – and you don't need to earn professional athlete's wages to afford them so those who opt to do something about it will be in good company.
+There are a wealth of treatment options available to men with hair loss and you don't need to earn professional athlete's wages to afford them so those who opt to do something about it will be in good company.
 Although he didn't name names, Arsene Wenger

-can rapidly bring you up to speed with what is available, and once a diagnosis is made then options and expectations can quickly be understood.
+can rapidly bring you up to speed with what is available, and once a diagnosis is made then suitable options and expectations can quickly be understood.